awesomemotive/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==

+= 6.0.2, February 19, 2017 =
+* Fixed: Upgrade routine could drop manual UA codes in certain cases.
+If you upgraded to 6.0.0 or 6.0.1 and it lost the manual UA code, installing this update will automatically restore the UA code entered as long as you haven't used the oAuth or re-entered the manual UA code.

 = 6.0.1, February 19, 2017 =
 * Fixed: Typo that caused an issue with PHP 7 installs.